kubowania/candy-crush/README.md

 # candy-crush
-A vanilla JavaScript Game inspired by Candy Crush
+A vanilla JavaScript Game inspired by Candy Crush - Not for commercial use

 In this walkthrough, I show you how to build Candy Crush in pure JavaScript, HTML and CSS.
 Watch the full video walkthrough [here](https://youtu.be/XD5sZWxwJUk):